SausageTaste/mirinae/README.md

 ## Compile Shaders

-Run a Python script at `<repo>/script/compile_glsl.py`.
+Run Python scripts `<repo>/script/compile_glsl.py` for GLSL and `<repo>/script/compile_slang.py` for Slang.
-It compiles GLSL shader sources in `<repo>/asset/glsl`, and saves SPR-V shader files in `<repo>/asset/spv`.
+They compile shader sources in `<repo>/asset/glsl` and `<repo>/asset/slang`, and save SPIR-V shader files in `<repo>/asset/spv`.

-The script uses `glslc` program, which is bundled in LunarG Vulkan SDK.
+The script uses `glslc` and `slangc` programs, which are bundled in LunarG Vulkan SDK.
-If the SDK was installed in somewhere else than `C:/VulkanSDK`, the script might fail to find it.
+If the SDK was installed in somewhere else than `C:/VulkanSDK`, the scripts might fail to find them.
-The simplest solution is to add the folder containing `glslc` to `PATH` environment variable.
+The simplest solution is to add the folder containing `glslc` and `slangc` to `PATH` environment variable.
-Please refer to `__find_glslc` function in the script for more detail as to finding `glslc`.

-I'm currently slowly migrating GLSL shaders to [Slang](https://github.com/shader-slang/slang).
-Please run `<repo>/script/compile_slang.py` similarly.
-The compilation time is way longer with Slang, but the rich language features are so awesome that it's worth it.

-Once it's done, you should see a number of `.spv` files in `<repo>/asset/spv` directory.
+Once finished, you should see a number of `.spv` files in `<repo>/asset/spv` directory.
-And finally you can execute `mirinapp.exe`!
+Now you are good to go!

 ## It Might Not Be Enough Yet!

-This project is under active development, and sometimes it crashes if there are not required assets.
+This project is under active development, and it may crash if some assets are missing.
 If that happens, it's a bug so please make an issue.
-All you need to run the app are *executable* files, *shared library* files, and `<repo>/asset` folder.
+All you need to run the app are *executable* files, *shared library* files, and `<repo>/asset` folder, and SPIR-V shaders.
-Don't forget to compile shaders, though.

 # Control